neok/oioi-documentation/README.md

 Please see http://docs.plugsurfing.com for a readable version.

-## Theme
-When cloning, use the `--recursive` flag.
-The theme is included as a git submodule.

-To update the theme, use `git submodule update --remote`.

 ## Building HTML
 Change into `docs` and run `make html`.
 Sphinx writes the resulting files into the `_build` directory.